'What's in a name? That which we call a rose by any other name would smell as sweet'.-William Shakespeare

 That night all was according to plan, and we were all in our positions.
 The passengers got on board, and the train began to depart.
 Apparently, the murders were also committed at the hour, when the train was not completely full.

-It was then that at approximatively 10.15 that a mysterious woman rose to from her seat, and walked passed me.
+It was then that at approximatively 10.15 that a mysterious woman rose from her seat, and had walked passed me.

 She was dressed normally and there was nothing to indicate that she was the killer, until I noticed the soles of her shoes that were exactly the same soles that were found in the footprints of the first murder that I had investigated.